 Covid’s Effect on Mental Health

-In mid-March 2020, as the Shelter-In-Place order was put into effect in San Francisco, nearly all businesses and services ground to a halt.
-We stayed home, canceled all plans and appointments, foraged for the meager supplies remaining in stores, and waited.
+In mid-March 2020, the Shelter-In-Place order was put into effect in San Francisco.
+Nearly all businesses and services ground to a halt.
+We stayed home.
+Canceled all plans and appointments.
+We foraged for the meager supplies remaining in stores, and waited.

 The question on hand became: How could we best respond to this potential healthcare crisis?